knela96/Static_Code_Analysis/README.md

 Fix Pathfinding.h and Pathfinding.cpp.

-You can check the [Solution](https://github.com/knela96/Static_Code_Analysis/releases/tag/0.2) of these TODOs in the Releases.
+You can check the [Solution](https://github.com/knela96/Static_Code_Analysis/releases/tag/0.2) of these TODOs exercises in the [Releases page](https://github.com/knela96/Static_Code_Analysis/releases).